 - Encourage and supporting parents’ active participation in addressing their children’s therapeutic needs with frequent consultations and progress reports.

 - Provide on-going training and professional development for teachers on therapeutic, mental health, disability and social-emotional challenges.

 Eat Right, Live Well Program

 Since healthy parents raise healthy children, Bright Beginnings encourages parents to adopt a healthy lifestyle.
 Through health and wellness workshops, seminars, cooking demonstrations and grocery store trips, families learn realistic ways to eat healthier and exercise on a limited budget.
-The Eat Right, Live Well Program improves the health and well-being of homeless children and their families through early detection of problems and preventative health screenings conducted by community partners.
+The Eat Right, Live Well Program improves the health and well-being of children and their families through early detection of problems and preventative health screenings conducted by community partners.

 Our social service offering includes: